As anyone who's tried to research Themistocles knows, there aren't a whole lot of ancient sources on the Athenian

 I have to admit out of all 21 letters, this is by far my favorite.
 It's just so hilariously immature!
 I can't help imagining Themistocles standing in the direction of Athens and sticking his tongue out.

-As for the I, Themistocles itself...I'm SOOO close to finishing my first draft!
+I, Themistocles itself...I'm SOOO close to finishing my first draft!
 Themis is in Aeolia right now, trying to get an audience with the Persian king.
 I think Themistocles should be involved in one last good ruse before I write "The End", but I'm still not sure what that should be.
 Does he help the Athenians at the battle of Eurymedon?
 Is he involved in Artabanus' court intrigues in Susa?
 Does he create more mischief for Sparta while abroad?
 Can't seem to decide...

-Oh. before I forget, there's something I want to ask readers: what do you think of the title I, Themistocles?
+I, Themistocles?
 I like it, and the words even appear in a "letter" to Artaxerxes according to Thucydides, but it's far from original (I, Claudius, I Elizabeth, etc.).
 What do you think of these alternative titles?

 1) King of the Sailing/Floating/Windswept/Briney Walls